shinexavier/YieldJS/README.md

 YieldJS
 =======

-A JavaScript library for creating Iterators and Continuation methods for Arrays.
+A JavaScript library for creating Iterators, Generators and Continuation methods for Arrays.

 The Iterator would be a method (<b>getIterator()</b>) that augments the Array data type and would have the following interfaces: